-The most obvious comparison between both shows are the similarities between the central characters of the Doctor and Xena.
+The strongest comparison between both shows are the similarities between the central characters of the Doctor and Xena.

-Though there are moments where the two have huge fights, such as when Rose gets shocked at his ruthless actions, such as his attempt to kill the helpless Dalek, or where she lies and betrays him for the sake of her family in “Fathers Day”.
-Ultimately the Doctor feels this young, and to some irritating little blonde made him a better person and helped him overcome his dark side and become a better man.
+There are moments where the two have huge fights, such as when Rose gets shocked at his ruthless actions, or when she lies to and betrays the Doctor for the sake of her family in “Fathers Day”.

-Now Xena is angst ridden character who has done horrible things in her past, slaughtered hundreds of innocent people in her wars and and is now seeking redemption for her past sins.
+Xena meanwhile is similarly an angst ridden character who has done horrible things in her past.
+She slaughtered hundreds of innocent people in her wars and and is now seeking redemption for her past sins.
 There are moments however where she very nearly gives into her dark urges.
 However she soon meets a young blonde woman Gabrielle who travels with her because she is bored of life back home with her family.
 The two develop a close relationship and fall in love though their love is usually only hinted at.